 Ridge vents.
 As the name implies, ridge vents are installed along the length of the horizontal ridge on the roofline.
 Ridge vents blend in with your roof shingles so that they’re barely noticeable.
 This is one of the most efficient roof vent systems because airflow is balanced throughout the entire attic space.

 Turbine Vents.
 Turbine vents look like a metal baker’s hat.
 They’re wind-driven and can move massive amounts of air through the attic with even a light breeze.
 However, with this system, it’s important to keep the soffit vents clear of the attic insulation so the airflow is equalized.
 If this doesn’t happen, the turbine will pull conditioned air up from inside the house, which will drive your utility bills up.
 Most residential roof contractors can advise you on whether this is a good option for your home.

 Roof vents are necessary to keep air flowing through the attic.
 This helps regulate the roof’s surface temperature, which keeps the temperatures in your home more comfortable.
 This process helps with heating and cooling bills, too.
 But if your roof vents aren’t sealed properly, they could cause water leaks.

-Shamrock Roofing specializes in roof leak repair on Kansas City homes.
+Shamrock Roofing specializes in roof repair and roof replacement on Kansas City homes.
 Whether the leak is due to an improperly sealed roof vent or to the latest thunderstorm to hit the area, we can take care of it for you.
 We’re one of the most respected roofing companies in Kansas City.
 Contact us today to make an appointment.